rj919/voxmachina/README-UPSTREAM.md

 Git Merging
 -----------
-When pushing content to public fork, first the development folder needs to be removed from the repo.
+When pushing content to public fork, first commit the changes on master, then use the public branch to push content to the fork.
 ```
 git branch public
 git checkout public